>

 Sources are remembered at the beginning and forgotten later.
 Then panic sets in.

-Keeping track of where ideas come from early saves time and frustration later.
+Keeping track of where ideas come from the early stages of reading saves time and frustration later when you begin to write.
+This is one of the key academic research habits that seasoned researchers follow.

 7. Trying Too Hard to Sound Academic